 Get preapproved for an auto loan for the amount of the car you can afford.
 Don’t let the bank or credit union approve you for a higher loan amount than you can afford because you may be tempted to spend the whole amount.

 Getting your preapproval amount locked in means you can always go lower if you choose a car at a lower price, but you won’t be able to buy anything higher than the amount of the loan you are preapproved for.

 Stick to your guns

 Don’t let the dealership talk you into adding pricey extras into the loan.
 Unless it’s necessary for safety, you probably don’t need it.

 Do your research

-Do your research on pre-owned electronics before you buy new.
+Do your research on pre-owned electronics before you buy new ones.
 Make sure that the pre-owned item has the features you want and it’s not scratched or damaged.
-If you can’t find the pre-owned item at a physical or online merchant, look at places that offer person to person used items like Facebook Marketplace, Craigslist, Sell, and LetGo.
+If you can’t find the pre-owned item at a physical or online merchant, also look at places that offer person-to-person used items like Facebook Marketplace, Craigslist, Sell, and LetGo.